adambard/learnxinyminutes-docs/raku.html.markdown

 ## change (`|`).
 Make sure you read carefully, because you might trip over a
 ## new behavior.
 ##
-## Perl 6 has many features related to RegExps.
+## Raku has many features related to RegExps.
 After all, Rakudo parses itself.
 ## We're first going to look at the syntax itself, then talk about grammars
 ## (PEG-like), differences between `token`, `regex` and `rule` declarators,
 ## and some more.
 Side note: you still have access to PCRE regexps using the
 ## `:P5` modifier which we won't be discussing this in this tutorial, though.
 ##
-## In essence, Perl 6 natively implements PEG ("Parsing Expression Grammars").
+## In essence, Raku natively implements PEG ("Parsing Expression Grammars").
 ## The pecking order for ambiguous parses is determined by a multi-level
 ## tie-breaking test:
 ##  - Longest token matching: `foo\s+` beats `foo` (by 2 or more positions)